stefaner1/n8n-heroku-supabase/README.md

 ### Prerequisites
 1. A Supabase project with your PostgreSQL database
-2. Database connection string from Supabase project settings
+2. Database connection string from Supabase project settings !
+Important !
+Use the Supabase Transaction Pooler URL:
+Supabase provides a pooler URL option (often found in your project’s settings) that returns an IPv4 address.
+Switching to that URL will allow your app to connect over IPv4, which Heroku supports.

 ### Deployment
 Use the **Deploy to Heroku** button above to launch n8n on Heroku.
 When deploying: